-However, despite favorable economic conditions (mortgage rates remain low and a strong job market has kept income levels on the rise) many buyers are still hesitant to make the move.
-Challenges unique to the current housing climate are causing people to stay put.
+Despite mortgage rates remaining low, buyers face many uncertainties.
+But for those who are ready to buy, other challenges unique to the current housing climate are causing people to stay put.
 Below we’ll help you clear the hurdles and get into a new home.

 Hurdle #1: Low inventory